Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR short to + battery in circuit 9-FA45 (brown-blue) or 49S-FA45 (white-blue) between the heater fan motor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to battery in the 9-FA45 (BRN/BLUE) or 49S-FA45 (WH/BLUE) circuit between the heater blower motor and the EATC module using the wiring diagrams.
+CHECK for proper system operation.

-• Is the measured resistance greater than 10 kΩ in both cases?
+• Is the measured resistance greater than 10 kOhm in both cases?

 Yes